Install the Admaxxer WordPress plugin

 Step 6 — Optional: WooCommerce HMAC webhook secret (~30 sec)

-2. Copy the secret.
-Back in Admaxxer, open Integrations › WooCommerce, paste the secret in the Webhook Secret field, and click Save.
+2. Back in WordPress (Settings › Admaxxer), paste the value into the Webhook HMAC Secret field and click Save Changes.

 3. Place a test order on your WooCommerce store.
-The plugin POSTs order_status_completed (and order_status_processing) to Admaxxer signed with the shared HMAC secret.
+The plugin POSTs order_status_completed (and order_status_processing) to Admaxxer signed with HMAC-SHA256 of the raw JSON body.
 Revenue shows up in your dashboard within a minute.

 HPOS-compatible (no changes needed)